 Axis Bank, for instance, offers different account types to serve the needs of different customers.
 For instance, Basic Savings Account, EasyAccess Savings Account, Women’s Savings Account, Senior Privilege Savings Account, Future Stars Savings

 Account, and so on.
-(For more details visit, click here).
+(For more details visit, click here for Savings Account

 To have long-term financial wellbeing, manage your hard-earned money efficiently with financial discipline and invest wisely.